tarampampam/mustpl/README.md

 ### 🦾 What the `mustpl` can do

-> For detailed information about the templating engine please refer to the following link: [mustache manual][mustache]
+> For detailed information about the templating engine please refer to the following links - [mustache manual][mustache] and the [library repository](https://gitlab.com/jobol/mustach)

 For example, you have the following template data (`data.json`):